 Despite all the medical progress of recent years, the treatment of esophageal cancer still poses a serious challenge.
 This pertains as much to an effective pre-operative (neoadjuvant) treatment, the adjuvant chemotherapy and radiation as well as to biological courses of treatment that are not yet well established.
 In a situation in which little is known about the tumor biology of the disease, a massive research endeavor remains to be undertaken before oncological precision therapies can become a reality.
 However, an exacter molecular biological characterization of the tumor should pave the way for personalized treatment.

-More than 20.000 genomes determine the tumor-biological behavior (growth rate, aggression, metastasis, response to treatment) of any given tumor, yet only a few find consideration in conventional cancer treatment.
+More than 20.000 genes determine the tumor-biological behavior (growth rate, aggression, metastasis, response to treatment) of any given tumor, yet only a few find consideration in conventional cancer treatment selection.

 Histological appearance of esophageal cancer